Aug 11, 2025 • 16 min read

 - Use

-inputs or explicit time windows to avoid crossing illiquid gaps. - Consider HTF volatility regimes to adapt position sizing across the day/week.
+session.*inputs or explicit time windows to avoid crossing illiquid gaps. - Consider HTF volatility regimes to adapt position sizing across the day/week.

 Debugging MTF issues